|MP 7.01.67||Endovascular Grafts for Abdominal Aortic Aneurysms|

 34848: including four or more visceral artery endoprostheses (superior mesenteric, celiac and/or renal artery[s])

-Prior to 2014, there were category III CPT codes that specifically identified the use of fenestrated grafts that allow extensions to be added into the visceral braches of the abdominal aorta.
-The use of visceral extension prosthesis is reported separately from the use of the fenestrated graft since the number of visceral extensions may vary from 1 to 4, based on the aneurysm anatomy.
+Before 2014, there were category III CPT codes that specifically identified the use of fenestrated grafts that allow extensions to be added into the visceral braches of the abdominal aorta.
+The use of visceral extension prosthesis is reported separately from the use of the fenestrated graft because the number of visceral extensions may vary from 1 to 4, based on the aneurysm anatomy.

 0078T: Endovascular repair of abdominal aortic aneurysm, pseudoaneurysm or dissection, abdominal aorta involving visceral vessels.